ScaleSafe/scalesafe/README.md

 ```

 ### Complete Required Benchmarks
 Some applications require that you complete certain benchmarks to ensure compliance.
-You can use the `complete_benchmark` method to do this.
 ```python
 from scalesafe.benchmarking import Benchmarker dataset = Benchmarker('nyEmploymentScreening') # Example bias screening for employment AI in New York